BryanHogan/bryanhogan/src/pages/blog/why-we-sleep.md

 architecture of sleep

 REM sleep is vital for processing information.
 Which is why sacrificing sleep to study is a lost battle, as new insights are not actually kept in the brain due to missed sleep.

-How To Sleep Better
+## How To Sleep Better

 There are multiple things you can do to improve your sleep.
 The National Institute of Health offers 12 key tips for better sleep:

-    Stick to a schedule
+1.  **Stick to a schedule**<br/>
    Go to bed and wake up at the same time each day.
 Having an alarm clock for when you want to go to sleep might be very helpful.
-    Exercise
+2.  **Exercise**<br/>
    Try to exercise at least 30 minutes on most days but not later than 2 or 3 hours before sleep.
-    Avoid caffeine and nicotine
+3. **Avoid caffeine and nicotine**<br/>
    Coffee, colas, certain teas and chocolate all contain caffeine.
 Can take up to 8 hours before the effect wears off.
 A cup of coffee in the afternoon can already make it harder for you to fall asleep.
 Nicotine is another stimulant that causes light sleep.
 It also causes smoker to wake up too early in the morning due to nicotine withdrawal.
-    Avoid alcoholic drinks before bed
+4. **Avoid alcoholic drinks before bed**<br/>
    Alcohol robs you of REM sleep causing it to have a strong negative effect on memory formation.
 REM sleep is important for memory integration and association.
 It can also cause impairment of breathing at night.
 Overall is causes lighter sleep and worse sleep quality.
-    Avoid large meals and beverages just before sleeping They can cause indigestion and you might have to interrupt your sleep to go to the bathroom.
+5. **Avoid large meals and beverages just before sleeping**<br/>
+   They can cause indigestion and you might have to interrupt your sleep to go to the bathroom.
-    If possible, avoid medicine that delay or disrupt sleep Many medications disrupt sleep patterns.
+6. **If possible, avoid medicine that delay or disrupt sleep**<br/>
+   Many medications disrupt sleep patterns.
 When you have trouble sleeping ask your health care provider if it is possible to take the sleep disrupting medicine during times of the day that is not right before bedtime.
-    No naps after 15:00
+7. **No naps after 15:00**<br/>
    Late afternoon naps can make it harder to fall asleep at night.
-    Relax before bed
+8. **Relax before bed**<br/>
    Have time for unwinding.
 Maybe have a bedtime ritual with an relaxing activity.
-    Take a hot bath before bed
+9. **Take a hot bath before bed**<br/>
    The drop in body temperature can help you feel sleepy.
 The bath can also help you relax.
-    Have a bedroom that is dark, cold and gadget free Get rid of anything that might distract from sleep such as noise, light or an uncomfortable bed.
+10. **Have a bedroom that is dark, cold and gadget free**<br/>
+    Get rid of anything that might distract from sleep such as noise, light or an uncomfortable bed.
 Gadgets such as a TV in the bedroom can also be a distraction and rob you from sleep.
 A comfortable mattress and pillow also contribute to better sleep.
-Turn clock's faces out of view so you don't worry about the time when trying to sleep.
-    Keep the bedroom cold, around 18/19°C.
+Turn clock's faces out of view so you don't worry about the time when trying to sleep.<br/>Keep the bedroom cold, around 18/19°C.
-    Have the right sunlight exposure
+11. **Have the right sunlight exposure**<br/>
     Daylight is key to regulating daily sleep patters.
 If possible wake up with the sun or use very bright lights in the morning.
-It is also recommended to get sunlight exposure in the morning and turn down lights before bedtime.
+It is also recommended to get sunlight exposure in the morning and turn down lights before bedtime.<br/>
     Andrew Huberman from the Huberman Lab podcast is often quoted in his daily routine to get morning sunlight:" 2-10 minutes of sunlight exposure while walking for optic flow" is what he recommends.
-    Don't lie awake in bed
+12. **Don't lie awake in bed**<br/>
     If you stay in bed awake for more than 20 minutes or find yourself feeling anxious, get up and do something relaxing until you feel sleepy.

 There are more ways to improve your sleep that have not been listed here obviously.
 Remember to give yourself enough sleep opportunity.
 To sleep 8 hours you need more than 8 hours of sleep opportunity.
 Even more than 8h30 maybe.